birrozza/esp_8266_T-H/README.md

 </p>
 <p>The DHT22 module, thanks to its sensors, can detect the temperature and humidity of the surrounding environment, and send this data to the Wemos board which, thanks to its wifi module, can transmit them to a PC or smartphone.</p>

 In this case, thanks to code inside (sketch), the data is sent to a web platform (www.thingspeak.com) and displayed through graphics.
-Moreover, these and other data can be viewed on all network devices because the wemos card works as a <strong>web-server </strong>(see below)
+Moreover, these and other data can be viewed on all network devices because the Wemos card works as a <strong>web-server </strong>([see below](#software-istruction))

 [This is my chanel were data are sent ](https://thingspeak.com/channels/867219).
 The data are in real-time